harveyl888/harveyl888.github.io/_drafts/towards_lab_iot.md

 ```

 Create dashboard
-Dashboards can be built using “create dashboard”.
+Dashboards can be built using "create dashboard".
 Add a query that reads
 ```
 Query: sensordata